StuntsPT/Structure_threader/docs/usage.md

 Ind3    PopA
 ```

+#### Like previously, this option will also not reorder the plot columns!
+It simply changes the labels.

-The third column will simply allow you to change the order of the populations in the generated plots.
+Adding a third column will allow you to change the order of **the populations** in the generated plots.
 In this example:

 ```
 Ind1    PopA    2